 Dallas has played a critical role in the success of many businesses ranging from the Fortune 5000 to scores of small companies.

-Prior to founding Performance Culture, Dallas was a business development executive for IBM, a management consultant for Accenture and an Intern for the Dept., of Army.
+Prior to founding Performance Culture, Dallas was a business development executive for IBM, a management consultant for Accenture and an Intern for the Dept. of the Army.

 Dallas is also the author of Performance Culture – a leadership book that describes how leaders can drive profit while building a great workplace.